McIlvainea: Journal of American Amateur Mycology

 From the Editor

 After five years volunteering as Editor of McIlvainea, I am stepping down.
-If you are ready to step forward as either the new editor or a reviewer, please contact me.

 When I began, I was asked about the mission for McIlvainea and for a long time have not had a very complete answer.
 With this issue of McIlvainea, I can finally elaborate a multi-pronged role for our journal.
 In addition to our traditional role of publishing the annual toxicology report and the foray species lists, McIlvainea should support citizen science so that our members can effectively assist in the creation of a North American mycoflora.
 This means publication of articles about how to study fungi as well as publication of articles about studies that our members and others are conducting, species that our members and others have discovered.
 We should also use McIlvainea as a platform to publish the scientific talks given at the annual NAMA Foray/Meeting so that all members can benefit, not just those who were able to make it to a specific talk at the foray.
 Finally, we should use McIlvainea to help students develop skills in communicating with the public and the annual meeting as a place to give students a chance to present their work, while interacting with our members and the professional mycologists in attendance.